Sequential Change Detection Under Markov Setup With Unknown Prechange And Postchange Distributions: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we have extended the results of 2022 for stationary and ergodic finite order Markov sources under suitable conditions.One can aim to generalise these results further under Lai's framework \cite{lai1998} who has weakened the requirement of independence of observations before and after change to obtain an extension of Lorden's result.The performance of proposed test can also be studied under other alternate criteria introduced by Lai \cite{lai1998}.We have evaluated under Lorden's criteria as our work extends \cite{jacobbansal2008,jacob2010,malikbansal2022} all of which are studied under Lorden's criteria.A natural direction for future work would be to study under Pollack's criteria\cite{Pollak:1985} where variants for unknown distributions exist and compare performance.
+The analysis holds for any stationary, ergodic, mutually independent finite-order Markov sources (pre-change distribution estimation, Lemma 2, Lemma 3 and equation (60) can be modified as per Markov source order).
+Hence, we have extended the results of 2022 for stationary and ergodic finite-order Markov sources under suitable conditions.
+One can aim to generalise these results further under Lai's framework \cite{lai1998} who has weakened the requirement of independence of observations before and after change to obtain an extension of Lorden's result.
+The performance of proposed test can also be studied under other alternate criteria introduced by Lai \cite{lai1998}.
+We have evaluated under Lorden's criteria as our work extends \cite{jacobbansal2008,jacob2010,malikbansal2022} all of which are studied under Lorden's criteria.